JOB TITLE: Fishers Island Seagrass Management (FISM) Coordinator

-- Hours of Work: regularly, 24 hours per week; occasionally, 40 hours per week, during regional or national meetings.
-May require working during some weekends and evenings.
+- Hours of Work: regularly, 24 hours per week; may require working during some weekends and evenings

-Funding for this position is provided by the New York Land Trust Alliance, with additional support from the H.L.
-Ferguson Museum and The Nature Conservancy.
+Funding for this position is provided by the New York Land Trust Alliance and the Long Island Sound Stewardship Fund, with additional support from the H.L.
+Ferguson Museum.